Trusted-Execution/.github/profile/ask_an_expert.md

 ### Linux Kernel SGX experts like Jarko
 - What are your thoughts on allowing non-privlidged users to create enclaves?
 Right now, only privlidged users can create an enclave?
+- What are the plans for the vDSO?
+The documentation says the vDSO function (vdso_sgx_enter_enclave) intercepts exceptions that would otherwise generate a signal and return the fault information directly to its caller.
+This avoids the need to juggle signal handlers.
+I'm not seeing the code that does that.
+Am I missing something?
+Is this planned behavior?
+- Are there plans for any more vDSO-based SGX functions?

 ### Answers to SGX questions
   - Question:  Is the TCS signed?
 Specifically, is the TCS.OENTRY (Offset in enclave to which control is